hartnetl/the-hopefuls/README.md

 - **Spooky**

-    - Each button throughout the site has different spooky noises attched to them.
+    - Each button throughout the site has different spooky noises attached to them.

 ## Technologies Used